 In this, the admin can see all the support centers and can edit the existing support centers.
 Admin can also add new or delete the existing support centers.

 In the support center, the admin will create some predefined questions and their replies so that whenever a customer has a query or needs support in some common issue they can easily read the solutions from those support center templates.

-Add support center: In this admin will add new support centers by filling all the information about them and save them.
+Add support center: In this admin will add new support centers by filling in all the information about them and saving them.